Jos-few43/fftpeg/README.md

 # fftpeg

-> A modern Terminal User Interface (TUI) for ffmpeg operations
+> A modern Terminal User Interface (TUI) and CLI for ffmpeg operations

-**fftpeg** (pronounced "eff-eff-tee-peg") is a powerful, keyboard-driven TUI that makes video processing with ffmpeg accessible and visual.
+**fftpeg** (pronounced "eff-eff-tee-peg") is a powerful dual-mode tool that makes video processing with ffmpeg accessible and visual.
+Use the interactive TUI for browsing and exploring, or the CLI for scripting and quick operations.
 Built for the terminal, designed for efficiency.

 ## Features